Principios de Gobernabilidad | Acerca de Nosotros | Equifax Uruguay

 15. Executive Sessions of Outside Directors

-The non-employee directors of the Board will meet without management present at each regularly scheduled meeting of the Board and such meetings will be convened and chaired by the Presiding Director.
+The non-employee directors of the Board will meet without management present at each regularly scheduled meeting of the Board and such meetings will be convened and chaired by the Non-Executive Chairman of the Board or Presiding Director (as the case may be).
 If one or more non-employee directors are not also independent directors, the independent directors shall meet in executive session at least annually in addition to any meetings of the non-employee directors.
 The format of these meetings will include, in part, a discussion with the Chief Executive Officer on each occasion.

 16. Assessing the Board's Performance